Get insider access

 Action Video

 The Sony RX100 VII is a versatile compact zoom camera.
-It offers excellent overall image quality and features a highly effective autofocus system for both photography and video.
-It's also lightweight and fantastically portable, making it easy to bring along with you throughout the day.
-Unfortunately, videos recorded in dimmer environments are somewhat noisy.
+It offers good overall image quality for its class and features an effective autofocus system.
+It's also incredibly lightweight and portable, making it easy to bring with you throughout the day.
 Depending on your choice of settings and usage habits, its battery life is also on the short side, and its lack of a handgrip, small size, and smooth-finish body makes it tricky to maintain a secure hold.

 Our Verdict

 The Sony RX100 VII is good for travel photography.
-Image quality out-of-the-box is excellent, and the camera's wide shutter speed range makes it easy to capture both long-exposure shots and stills of fast-moving subjects.
-Its autofocus system also does a fantastic job of tracking moving subjects and objects.
-Unfortunately, the camera's small size and lack of a dedicated hand grip can make it uncomfortable to use for extended periods.
-Depending on your choice of settings, it also has fairly short battery life.
+Image quality out-of-the-box is good for its class, and its autofocus system does a good job of tracking moving subjects and objects.
+Unfortunately, the camera's small size and lack of a dedicated hand grip can make it feel somewhat cramped in the hand, but it's an incredibly portable camera that you can bring almost anywhere your travels take you.
+That said, its battery life is quite limited, so you might need an extra battery.

 Pros